metabase/metabase/docs/troubleshooting-guide/bigquery-drive.md

 # Troubleshooting BigQuery and Google Drive connections in Metabase

-[This article](../docs/administration-guide/databases/bigquery) explains how to connect a BigQuery data source, including one that uses a file stored in Google Drive, like a Google Sheet (GSheets).
+[This page](../docs/administration-guide/databases/bigquery) explains how to connect a BigQuery data source, including one that uses a file stored in Google Drive, like a Google Sheet (GSheets).

-See below for common errors in this process.
-You may also want to check out [this troubleshooting guide](datawarehouse) on database connections.

-### 403 Forbidden POST error
+## 403 Forbidden POST error

 If you encounter an error that looks like this: